vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

 Where <install-location> is the location of Cyclone DDS C++ package

 ### Windows:
-ospl_demo_ishapes is intalled in <install-location>/bin folder of Eclipse Cyclone installation.
+ospl_demo_ishapes is intalled in <install-location>/bin directory of Eclipse Cyclone installation.
 To run it  you should need to simply do the following:

       C:\> start cyclone_demo_ishapes
       C:\> start cyclone_demo_ishapes